Zeboul/poe2-chat-notifier/README.md

     - A console window will stay open that displays a chat log.
 If it does not stay open, open the `poe2-chat-notifier.log` file to view error messages.

-The included `config.ini` configuration file explains each option.
-If the configuration file is changed, the poe2-chat-notifier must be closed and then run again for the changes to take effect.

 ### From Source

 These steps will download and install the program and a default `config.ini` file.
-You may need to customize the `config.ini` file before running the `poe2-chat-notifier` program.
+You may need to update the `POE_DIRECTORY` option in the `config.ini` file before running the `poe2-chat-notifier` program.

 ```
 pip3 install -U git+https://github.com/Zeboul/poe2-chat-notifier
 curl -O --no-clobber https://raw.githubusercontent.com/Zeboul/poe2-chat-notifier/refs/heads/main/config.ini
 poe2-chat-notifier
 ```

+### Additional Configuration

+The included `config.ini` configuration file explains each option.
+If the configuration file is changed, the poe2-chat-notifier must be closed and then run again for the changes to take effect.

 ## Known Issues and Limitations